MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 1. On the **Browse Microsoft Entra Gallery** page, locate section **On-premises applications** and select **Add an on-premises application**.
 The **Add your own on-premises application** page appears.

-1. If you don't have an application proxy connector installed, you are prompted to install it.
+1. If you don't have an application proxy connector installed, you're prompted to install it.
 Select **Download application proxy connector** to download and install the connector.

 1. Add information on the **Add your own on-premises application** page.